Sterling Pest Control

 Why Choose Our Bat Removal & Exclusion

 Our licensed technicians hold certifications in wildlife control and bat exclusion methods.
 They don’t just trap or repel bats.
 They inspect your entire structure, identify every gap and crack bats use to enter, and design a custom exclusion plan that permanently solves the problem.
-We’ve removed colonies from attics, chimney flashing, eaves, soffits, and commercial buildings across the region.
+We’ve removed colonies from attics, chimneys, chimney flashing, eaves, soffits, and commercial buildings across the region.

 You get a written guarantee on every exclusion.
 Our reputation depends on results, and we stand behind every sealed gap, every installed device, and every square foot of decontaminated space.
+Whether you’re dealing with a small species with a wingspan of just a few inches or a larger colony, we deliver.

 Signs You Need Bat Removal & Exclusion

 Bat infestations don’t announce themselves with a single dramatic event.
 They build gradually, and the signs are easy to miss if you don’t know what to look for.
+If you’re wondering whether you have bats living in your structure, start by searching for these indicators.

 Bats visibly entering or exiting your structure: Stand outside at dusk and watch your roofline.
 If you see bats streaming out from a specific gap, crack, or vent, you’ve confirmed an active roost.
 Even two or three bats exiting the same spot indicates a colony that will grow each maternity season if you don’t exclude them.
+Contact a professional bat expert to get the job done right.

 Our Bat Removal & Exclusion Process